Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Ignoring this issue will not make it any better.
 In fact, if you want your £££££s investment in fencing, land, planning permission etc to go down the toilet, this is one of the easiest ways you can do it.

 No, it shouldn’t happen.
-But is does – I have met the occasional field owner who is adamant that have never had a poo problem – I simply don’t buy it.
+But it does – I have met the occasional field owner who is adamant they have never had a poo problem – I simply don’t buy it.
 The only way this is possible is if you don’t have any customers.

 Help Yourself with Good Design

-Flags.
-Some fields have a stack of flags that they encourage you to use to highlight rouge poops.
+Some fields have a stack of flags that they encourage you to use to highlight rogue poops.
 Much like the social media issue, I don’t think this works very well – all it does is highlight other people’s indiscretion but they can be useful for spotting holes or other problems in bigger fields.
+I know it’s tempting to add signs and flags everywhere, but it very quickly starts to look a bit ‘health and safety training ground’ rather than a calm, natural space people actually want to be in.

 A Dog Field User’s Perspective